konanik15/engineering_project/backend/services/social/README.md

 Each user has a social profile.
 Each profile consists of:
 - username - this is unique and derived from keycloak
 - bio - some description a user might write about themselves
-- avatar - some image of thir choosing to represent them
+- avatar - some image of their choosing to represent them
 - friends - other users this user is friends with
 - online - whether or not this user is online